Green Leaf's Beyond Great Salads logo

 Is Green Leaf's Beyond Great Salads a good franchise to own?

 Whether Green Leaf's Beyond Great Salads is a good franchise depends on your goals, experience, and local market.
 Key factors from the 2025 FDD: Green Leaf's Beyond Great Salads operates 23 locations, received a legal risk score of 51/100, a training and support score of 70/100.
-The franchisor does not disclose financial performance data.
+Financial performance data is disclosed in Item 19.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is a Green Leaf's Beyond Great Salads franchise worth the investment?

 The value of a Green Leaf's Beyond Great Salads franchise investment depends on factors such as location, operator experience, and market demand.
 The initial investment ranges from $284,500 to $484,000.
+Green Leaf's Beyond Great Salads disclosed average gross sales of $870,874 in 2025.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with a Green Leaf's Beyond Great Salads franchise?